timyang-bait/tastytreats-app/README.md

    ```

 ## Usage
+- User Registration and Login: Saftely store user credentials, track order history and give a personalized user account.
+- Menu Display and Dynamic Updates: Use of a dynamic interface to update items based on avilability and special offers.
+- Shopping Cart Functionality: Allow customers to modify the addition or removal of items in their shopping cart, giving a smoother experience.
+- Secure Payment Processing: Reliable payment gateways to handle varied payment methods, ensuring data security.
+- Customer FeedBack System: Lets customers leave reviews that provides valuable insights for the team.
+- Employee Managment Tools for Scheduling/Payroll: Create and manage employee schedules, track work hours, and deals with employee payroll.
+- Order Confirmation and CheckoutFeatures: Display order summaries and confirming details to reduce customer errors.

 ### Running the Application
 After completing the installation steps, you can start the application by running the frontend and backend servers: